 Welcome to our webpage!
 Our research program uses molecular, genetic, genomic, cell biology, and computational methods to study the interactions between plants and their symbionts.
-We focus primarily on plant pathogenic bacteria and the molecular dialog that is exchanged between warring partners.
+We focus primarily on plant pathogenic bacteria and the molecular dialog that is exchanged with its warring partners.
 Follow the "research" tab for brief comments on what we study.
 Links to publications are provided.
 We are also highly collaborative and our research includes topics such as microbial signaling, mRNA processing, and other types of plant-pathogenic organisms.

 This was a collaborative effort with Dr. Aymeric Goyer who is at the Hermiston Agricultural Research and Extension Center.
 We provided assistance with processing and analysis of RNA-Seq data.
 To access the paper, follow this link.